 When listing your item, start by describing what you’re selling.
 You can add photos, select the brand and physical details about the item, choose whether to use the auction or fixed price format, and set a price.

-Finally select which shipping options will be available to the buyer, a return policy, and how you want to get paid.
+Finally, select which shipping options will be available to the buyer, a return policy, and how you want to receive payment.

-You can read more about item specifics on our Seller Center page.
+For more information about item specifics and product identifiers, see our Seller Center page.

 Our listing tools

 If you’re a casual seller, our quick listing tool - opens in new window or tab provides the core features you need to start selling, and will walk you through the listing process step by step.

 If you want to see more options in the quick listing tool, such as reserve price, duration and schedule listing, here’s how to enable them:

 - At the top of the listing form, select Change listing preferences.

 - Check the Enable more options box and Save.

 - Select More options.

 If you’re selling frequently, in bulk, or as a business, you may want to use our business tool which gives you more listing options such as buyer requirements, subtitles, combined shipping discounts, and more.